calebwebdesigner/Sorted/README.md

 **What is Sorted.?**

-Sorted. is a project management web app, built as a way to practice my React skills.
-React-router is used, along with Firebase, Firestore, Firebase Auth, and Firebase Storage.
+Sorted. is a project management web app built with React.
+React-router was used, along with Firebase, Firestore, Firebase Auth, and Firebase Storage.
 There are custom hooks, contexts, and components.
+I utilised both global and modulised CSS styling (whichever was most suitable for the component in question).
 It was a good way to practice my React and Firebase skills 😊.

 <br/>